Bethe-Data-Analytics/workshop/README.md

 Small coding projects regarding different topics.

+Also relevant license is the Apache License 2.0 due to the use of anytree.

+Also relevant license is the Python Software Foundation License.

-Also relevant license ist the ZPL due to the use of zope.interface!
+Also relevant license is the Zope Public License (ZPL) Version 2.1 due to the use of zope.interface.

 Zope Public License (ZPL) Version 2.1